Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 About browser compatibility
 ===

+**Browser versions known to work with this bundle of WYSIWYG:**
+- IE11
+- FireFox (26.x - 60.x)
+- Chrome  (32.x - 67.x)

 **About versions of IE:**
 - IE versions 8 or below may not fully work with this bundle.
 - With IE9, IE10, IE11 browsers, DO NOT ENABLE browsers compatibility settings for your wiki site, if you do have them enabled then wysiwyg will not work.

-**Browser versions known to work with this bundle of WYSIWYG:**
-- IE11
-- FireFox (26.x - 48.x)
-- Chrome  (v.32.x, v.52.x)

-- Recommended browser: FireFox